biostatpzeng/pingzeng/publications/English publications.md

 + Haibo Zu, [**Ping Zeng**](https://github.com/biostatpzeng), Xing Liu.
 The mediation of Social Support on the Relationship between Psychological Capital and Depression among Chinese Emergency Physicians.

-+ XX and [**Ping Zeng**](https://github.com/biostatpzeng).
++ Fengjun Guan and [**Ping Zeng**](https://github.com/biostatpzeng).
 Establishment of Relapse Risk Model and Multivariate Logistic Regression Analysis on Risk Factors of Relapse in Children with Primary Nephrotic Syndrome
 ---------------------------------------------------------------------------------------------------------------------------------------

 > ## 2022